saitoshi/CodingInterviewQuestions/README.md

 ## Problem 07 Array Chunking

 Given an array and chunk size, divide the array into a subarray where each array is length of the given size

+## Problem 09 Container With Water

+Given an array of positive integer where each integer represents of a value on a chart.
+Find two lines which together Return the area of water it would hold.